IN AI: Braun unveils artificial intelligence business portal

 Two Deaconess Memorial doctors named 2026 LCM Outstanding Physicians

-Joseph El-Houjairy, M.D. and Josua Leonard, M.D., have been named the 2026 Little Company of Mary (LCM) Outstanding Physician Award recipients at Deconess Memorial Medical Center.
+Joseph El-Houjairy, M.D. and Joshua Leonard, M.D., have been named the 2026 Little Company of Mary (LCM) Outstanding Physician Award recipients at Deconess Memorial Medical Center.
 This award is named in honor of the Little Company of Mary Sisters – USA, the founders of Deconess Memorial.
 The LCM Award is given annually to a physician…

 Jasper Airsoft team takes on international competition amid Middle East tensions